 - The University Innovation Fund (UIF) supports universities to work collaboratively to exploit their research to improve Scotland’s economy.

-Support for skills and employability in universities comes from a number of funding streams: Graduate Apprenticeships; Upskilling Fund; National Transition Training Fund and Young Person's Guarantee.
+Support for universities comes from a number of funding streams: Graduate Apprenticeships; Upskilling Fund; National Transition Training Fund and Young Person's Guarantee.

 SFC funding for Widening Access supports education that is accessible to learners from all backgrounds and all of our actions contribute to delivering the targets and recommendations outlined in A Blueprint for Fairness.